 Health and medical requirements.

-For travel wholly within Canada, this is not applicable.
+For travel within Canada, supplementary travel insurance is recommended.

 For travel outside Canada, please refer to the Travel Report provided to you or visit phac-aspc.gc.ca